 Even if you’re only using one quart of oil, having that extra space as a buffer zone will come in handy.
 Many choose to use Dutch oven pans for frying donuts since they’re so spacious.

 It’s also worth mentioning that stale donuts are going to be pretty hard.
 Just the same as other types of bread and pastries, donuts will get hard if they sit out for too long without being eaten.

-If you made the donuts days ago and they’re now hard, then they have probably started to go stale.
+If you made the donuts days ago and they’re now hard, they’ve probably started to go stale.
 You might have simply waited too long to finish them off.

 Most people will still eat the donuts so long as they taste good.
-You can revive the donut a bit by putting it in the microwave.
+You can revive them a bit by putting them in the microwave.

 Microwaving a stale donut for approximately 15 seconds will make it much softer and easier to eat.
 This handy trick can help you to finish the last few homemade donuts that you made when they have started to become stale.

-Some recommend placing donuts on a damp paper towel before microwaving them.
+Some recommend placing them on a damp paper towel before microwaving them.
 This might help you to get the best results, but it works fine without using paper towels as well.